Getting Involved in Canada's Pesticide Regulatory Process

 Notices of Objection

-If, after reviewing the evaluation report and decision statement in the Public Registry and/or the data in the Reading Room, you believe there is a scientific basis for reconsidering a regulatory decision, you can file a Notice of Objection.
-You have 60 days from the decision date to submit a Notice of Objection along with the scientific rationale for it.
+If, after reviewing the final decision document to register a new active ingredient or a major new use of an active ingredient, a re-evaluation, or special review and/or the data in the Reading Room, you believe there is a scientific basis for reconsidering a regulatory decision, you can file a Notice of Objection.
+You have 60 days from the final decision date to submit a Notice of Objection along with the scientific rationale and evidence/references to support the objection.

-A public notice will be issued when a review panel is convened in response to a Notice of Objection.
-Review Panel hearings will be open to the public, provided that confidential information will not be discussed.
-The public will also be invited to present information to the Review Panel.
-The Panel will provide Health Canada with recommendations on whether the decision being reviewed should be confirmed, reversed or amended.
-Once Health Canada reviews the Review Panel's recommendations and makes a final decision, the Panel's report and final regulatory decision will be made public, though the Public Registry.
+A Public Notice will be issued when a Review Panel is convened in response to a Notice of Objection.
+Stakeholders have 45 days to provide written representation that will be shared with the Review Panel for consideration.
+If the Review Panel would benefit from additional information, a hearing that is open to the public may be organized.
+The Review Panel will provide PMRA with a written report with their recommendations on the questions that were posed by the PMRA.
+These recommendations will be considered by the PMRA to determine if the decision being reviewed should be confirmed, reversed or amended.
+Once PMRA reviews the Review Panel's recommendations and makes a final decision, the Panel's report and final regulatory decision will be made public, though the Public Registry.

 Requests for Special Reviews